salrashid123/confidential_space/README.md

 * `Builder`:
    - This project builds the trusted container image from source and optionally signs it using [cosign](https://github.com/sigstore/cosign).
    - Each collaborator may have access to inspect the code and build pipeline to confirm image code quality and image hash.
    - Each collaborator may build an image from source to cross check the hash value.
-Images are built with `bazel` and will arrive at the same image hash no matter where it is built.
+Images are built with `bazel` or `kaniko` and each will arrive at their own consistent same image hash.

 * `Operator`
   - This project runs the trusted execution environment (`TEE`) where the image the builder provides runs.